Underwood Surname Meaning, History & Origin

-Underwood Surname Genealogy
+Underwood Surname Meaning

-Underwood Resources on
+Underwood Surname Resources on The Internet

 - Underwood Family History.
-Underwoods from north
+Underwoods from north Yorkshire.

 - The Underwoods – Lock Stock and Barrel

 - from England (Northamptonshire and East Anglia) and from Scotland (Ayrshire)

 England.
 The Underwood name seems to have derived from a number of associated place-names, of which examples have survived in Derbyshire and Nottinghamshire.
 Early Underwoods were recorded: